 One day you receive a call from an angry neighbor saying that you have moved a “convicted sex offender” into the house next door.

-The tenant answers the phone, thankfully.
+The resident answers the phone, thankfully.
 You quiz her about what you just heard.
 She denies knowing what you are talking about.

 However, after speaking with her, she finally relents and admits that it is her boyfriend and they couldn’t find a place because no one would take him.
 She then attempts to explain the story of “how it happened” when you stop her.